adamscarlat/blinkCameraAlarm/README.md

     - (DONE) Start RPI and connect via SSH
     - Upgrade python version and run app
   - lamp: get the lamp and tie it all together
-  - move secrets out of .env to a non-tracked file and track .env.
+  - (DONE) move secrets out of .env to a non-tracked file and track .env.
 Will need to read them into environment

 - Add logging (using the logging library)